Respiratory illnesses

 Triaging/assessment of infection risk

 Triaging within all healthcare facilities and non-healthcare facilities, e.g., the client’s own home, should continue and be undertaken to enable early recognition of patients with respiratory infectious agents such as influenza or COVID-19.
-Triage should be undertaken by staff trained and competent in applying clinical case definitions as soon as possible on arrival and used to inform patient placement and what precautions should be implemented.
+Triage should be undertaken by staff trained and competent in applying clinical case definitions as soon as possible upon arrival, and used to inform clinical assessment and also determine the necessary IPC precautions.
 Untrained staff should seek guidance from their managers.

 Additional IPC Measures for Respiratory Illnesses